Book – The Courage to Be Disliked (Review)

 Published in – 2013

-The courage to be disliked is written in parable style which takes through dialogue between the known philosopher and young man who has come to visit philosopher challenging his philosophy and claims that life is not as simple as he describes and happiness is not within the grasp of every person as he claims.
+The Courage to be Disliked is written in parable style, which takes through dialogue between the known Philosopher and a young man who has come to visit the Philosopher, challenging his philosophy and claiming that life is not as simple as he describes.
+Happiness is not within the grasp of every person, as he claims.

-And more importantly, people can’t change as easily as Philosopher suggests.
+More importantly, people can’t change as quickly as the Philosopher suggests.

-The answer and points the philosopher put across is the distillation of famous psychologist Alfred Adler’s philosophical and psychological teachings.
+The answer and points the Philosopher put across are the distillation of famous psychologist Alfred Adler’s philosophical and psychological teachings.
 (Adlerian psychology).

 Reading the first book of this kind, I got a different perspective.
-Throughout the book, I felt as if I was part of the discussion between youth and philosophers.
+Throughout the book, I felt like I was part of the discussion between youth and philosophers.

 About Alfred Adler –

-Alfred Adler was an Austrian Medical doctor, Psychotherapist, and founder of the school of individual psychology.
-He was known for concepts of psychology he developed like individual psychology, inferiority complex, superiority complex, and style of life.
+Alfred Adler was an Austrian Medical doctor, Psychotherapist, and founder of the School of Individual Psychology.
+He was known for the concepts of psychology he developed, like individual psychology, inferiority complex, superiority complex, and style of life.

 About the Book –

-The courage to be disliked is a parable that takes us into a dialogue between the known philosopher in the city and a young man who has come to visit a philosopher seeking answers, which can help him turn his complicated life into a simple and happy one.
+The Courage to be Disliked is a parable that takes us into a dialogue between a known philosopher in the city and a young man who has visited a philosopher seeking answers to help him turn his complicated life into a simple and happy one.

-What follows is a debate where a young man pours his heart out with challenges of day-to-day adult life like personal relations, work, religion, a society with an open mind and is willing to learn and change if he is convinced with what philosopher has to offer.
+A debate follows where a young man pours his heart out the challenges of day-to-day adult life, like personal relations, work, religion, and society, with an open mind.
+He is willing to learn and change if convinced of what the Philosopher has to offer.

 1) Etiology v/s Teleology –

-- Etiology is study of causation.
-We spend too much time on why anything (so called bad happened to us), which keeps us stuck.
+- Etiology is the study of causation.
+We spend too much time on why anything (so-called bad happened to us) keeps us stuck.

-- Teleology on the other hand focuses on what has happened, how we are using anything that happened to us, and not let our past become hindrance in changing to good now.
+- Teleology, on the other hand, focuses on what has happened, how we are using anything that happened to us, and not letting our past hinder changing to sound now.

 2) Fabricating the Anger –

-The way it is explained seems mumble-jumble of words, yet if, we reflect on it, we’ll openly be willing to take responsibility for using anger as means to an end.
-As philosophers put it “we don’t get angry, we use anger to achieve our objective.”
+The way it is explained seems like a mumble jumble of words, yet if we reflect on it, we’ll openly be willing to take responsibility for using anger as a means to an end.
+As philosophers put it, “we don’t get angry; we use anger to achieve our objective.”

 3) Change –

-- People resist change for uncertainties that lies ahead with new self, even though we may not be happy as we are, at least it is familiar and we have most of the answers considering current situation.
+- People resist change because of uncertainties that lie ahead with their new selves; even though we may not be as happy as we are, at least it is familiar, and we have most of the answers considering the current situation.

-- Comparison with others and what they have got (Be it resources, talent, circumstances) can be used to resist change in self-pity party or can be used as inspiration to improve.
+- Comparison with others and what they have (resources, talent, circumstances) can be used to resist change in self-pity parties or inspire improvement.
 Most people use it for the former reason.

 4) Inferiority Feelings – Inferiority Complex –

-- Inferiority feelings, can be a trigger for striving and growth, where as inferiority complex is a sign of resigned to situation or using any condition as an excuse to not putting in the work for desired outcome.
+- Inferiority feelings can trigger striving and growth.
+In contrast, an inferiority complex is a sign of resignation from a situation or using any condition as an excuse not to work for the desired outcome.

 5) Power Struggle & Revenge –

-- In any discussion, moment you utter “you are wrong”, discussion shifts from what is right to who is right, that’s where power struggle begins, which in most cases leads to revenge.
+- In any discussion, the moment you utter “you are wrong,” discussion shifts from what is right to who is right; that’s where the power struggle begins, which in most cases leads to revenge.

-- Be careful in your discussion with others, if you think you’re right, let go of matter as cordially as possible.
-Never ever get sucked in to power struggle.
+- Be careful in your discussion with others; if you think you’re right, let go of the matter as warmly as possible.
+Never get sucked into a power struggle.

 6) Recognition From Others –

-- Constant desire for recognition from other is one of the sure short ways of unhappiness.
+- Constant desire for recognition from others is one of the short ways of unhappiness.

-- The more we try to gain other’s approval and attention more the struggle, As we will to constantly adjust ourselves to everyone’s yard stick.
+- The more we try to gain other’s approval and attention, the more we struggle, As we will constantly adjust ourselves to everyone’s yardstick.

 7) From Life’s Protagonist to World’s Protagonist –

-- Most of the problem arises when we start making ourselves the center of the world, and think only in terms of how others can serve me.
-If we can look for how we can serve instead, things will change for better.
+- Most of the problem arises when we start making ourselves the center of the world and think only about how others can serve us.
+Things will improve if we can look for what we can do instead.

-1) “We are not determined by our experiences, but the meaning we give to those experiences.”
+1) “Our experiences do not determine us, but the meaning we give to those experiences.”

 2) “The important thing is not what one is born with, but what use one makes of that equipment.”

-4) “The feelings of inferiority we’re suffering from, are subjective interpretations rather than objective facts.”
+4) “The feelings of inferiority we suffer from are subjective interpretations rather than objective facts.”

 Conclusion –